-Supporting greener industry
+Supporting sustainable industry

 The property sector must change the way it operates to support the global transition to a low-carbon economy.